Inside Out 2016-2017

-- GT building resource teachers will consult with K-8 classroom teachers and other building specialists for recommendations of students based on interest, motivation, and aptitude.
-Students who have been identified for GT services are included for recommendation.
-If you are interested in your child participating in the INSIDE/OUT Program, please let your school's GT teacher know.
+- Gifted Education Resource teachers will consult with K-8 classroom teachers and other building specialists for recommendations of students based on interest, motivation, and aptitude.
+Students who have been identified for Gifted Education services are included for recommendation.
+If you are interested in your child participating in the INSIDE/OUT Program, please let your school's Gifted Education Resource teacher know.

 Will there be financial assistance for the registration fee?

 - Yes, families qualifying for the Free and Reduced Lunch program may receive financial assistance up to 50% off the cost of registration per child.